 “Sound the great shofar for our freedom; raise the banner to gather our exiles, and gather us from the four corners of the earth.
 Blessed art thou, O Lord, who gathers the dispersed of Your people Israel.”

 “Return in compassion to your city, Jerusalem, and rest within it as You have said; rebuild it soon in our days as an everlasting building, and speedily set up therein the throne of David.
 Blessed art thou, O Lord, who rebuilds Jerusalem.”

-Wherever they may be in the world, Jewish people traditionally pray facing Jerusalem, three times a day, including a prayer for the regathering of the people of Israel.
+Wherever they may be in the world, Jewish people traditionally say these prayers three times a day, facing Jerusalem.
+Just like Daniel.

 The people, the Book and the Land are thoroughly intertwined, and the long exile away from Israel has been a matter of grief expressed in Jewish liturgy throughout the generations.
 Whenever a Jewish couple marry, whenever a Jewish person dies, whenever traditional Jewish blessings are made over meals, the prayers include a longing for Israel and Jerusalem.
 So just imagine the joy that many felt when the declaration was made public by the British government in 1917 to establish a Jewish homeland in Palestine:

 “His Majesty’s Government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.”